This is a recipe and tutorial on how to make Vegetarian Eggplant Lasagna. It is an eggplant parmesan dish.

 The engine overheated and possibly caught on fire.
 We had to be rescued to another boat while the fire rescue boat had to tow away our boat.
 We felt so bad for Kim’s parents.

 But Aura Lee is a very prepared woman.
 She was not about to let a little fire and smoke get in the way of a good time.
-She had handmade Eggplant Lasagna Stacks in the freezer that she pulled out to reheat.
+She had handmade Vegetarian Eggplant Lasagna Stacks in the freezer that she pulled out to reheat.

 I mean, just look at them!

-They were beautiful!
+The vegetarian eggplant lasagna stacks were beautiful!
 And she had them heated and set on a plate in no time.